HallowXIII/PyLaut/README.md

 PyLaut
 ======

-A Python package to aid in computer-assisted conlanging
+A Python package intended to provide highly programmable forward simulation of sound changes.